MathewRo/Linux-2048-Game/README.md

 ###2048(C++)
-Linux console implementation using ascii colouring schemes.
+Linux console implementation of the game 2048 using ascii colouring schemes.
 Please Do report Bugs if you find any.
 Feel free to distribute!

 ###Setup